top of page

 But this little anecdote is but a tiny part of the man who died when I was four years old.
 He was a traveller of different kind to both his father and his own grandfather.

 Born in February 1881 to his globe trotting father, and one of eight children, it would seem that as 19 year old Private Norman Campbell he went to South Africa around April 1900 with the 4th Victorian Imperial Contingent, the mounted rifles, to serve in the Boer War.
-It would also seem that he repatriated to Australia in July 1901 as Lance-Corporal Campbell, and then in February 1902, this time as Sergeant Campbell, returned to that theatre.
+It would also seem that he repatriated to Australia in July 1901 as Lance-Corporal Campbell, and then in February 1902, this time as Sergeant Campbell, he returned to that theatre.
 Records of that time are scant.

 Painted by Capt.
 W. H. Walton